Olympic Lifts & Stone Training Similarities

 Demonstrating the Lifts for the Competition

 This entry was posted on Wednesday, August 20th, 2008 at 5:08 pm and is filed under athletic strength training lift odd objects, feats of strength, strongman competition training, strongman feats, strongman training for athletes, strongman training log stone tire farmer.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson